Note: This post is based on an old page from the main site that makes more sense here, now that the blog is finally up and running.

 Other Teaching and Training

-In a pinch, over the years, I have also set up less formal training sessions for customers on software and colleagues on new technologies.
+In minor emergencies, over the years, I have also set up less formal training sessions for customers on software and colleagues on new technologies.
 I don’t have any “materials” on them, since most of the opportunities came up on the spur of the moment and a lot were transient information, but they’re probably worth mentioning for completeness.

 Credits: The header image is Classroom by Peter Heeling, made available under the CC0 1.0 Universal Public Domain Dedication.
 The picture of Polytechnic’s original campus at Brooklyn’s 99 Livingston Street is in the public domain, found on Wikimedia Commons.
 The Xerox Alto screenshot by SUMIM.ST is made available under a Creative Commons Attribution-Share Alike 4.0 License; the Alto software itself should be in the public domain, since the United States didn’t extend copyright protections to software until 1980.